Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Pursuant to Tennessee Code Annotated Section 67-5-1601 reappraisal must be completed either in a four, five, or six year cycle.
 Coffee County is on a 4-year reappraisal cycle.
-The next reappraisal is scheduled for 2018.
+Coffee County is currently going through reappraisal for tax year 2022.
 Normally, the value placed on a property during the year of a reappraisal remains undisturbed until the next reappraisal.
 The value may change due to an appeal or change in physical characteristics such as the addition or deletion of an improvement or land.
-The last reappraisal was in 2014.
+The last reappraisal was in 2018.

 The appraised value of property may be accessed from the Property Record Information webpage.